Here are some Fun Facts from my 2nd edition.

 Guardians of the Galaxy- Mission Breakout!

-In the entry level of the attraction before boarding, there are lots of “Easter Eggs” hinting at all of the Marvel films or other Disney things;
+At the entry-level of the attraction before boarding, there are lots of “Easter Eggs” hinting at all of the Marvel films or other Disney things;

 1. Hanging in a cage high above is Figment - Epcot’s Journey Into Imagination